OpenPipe/deductive-reasoning/README.md

 2. Run the training:

    - If using the notebook: Execute all cells in `train.ipynb`
-   - If using the script: Run `python train.py`
+   - If using the script: Run `uv run train.py`

 3. Monitor training progress in Weights & Biases.